fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

   - The size of the dataset
   - The number of files in the dataset
   - The point of origin of the dataset
-  - The number and name of the metadata files imported
   - The dataset ID and/or name
   - The destination of the dataset
   - The merge details when uploading onto an existing Pennsieve dataset
-  - The number and name of the metadata files imported
   - The point of origin of the imported metadata files
   - The amount of imported files and/or folders
   - The amount of folders created in SODA